-We have audited the financial statements of Türkiye İş Bankası A.Ş. - DEGA NË KOSOVË ("the Bank"), which comprise the statement of financial position, the statement of comprehensive income, statement of changes in equity and statement of cash flows as at and for the year ending on 31 December 2017, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Türkiye İş Bankası A.Ş. - Dega në Kosovë. ("the Bank"), which comprise the statement of financial position as at 31 December 2017, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including summary of significant accounting policies.

-In our opinion, the accompanying financial statements of the Bank as at 31 December 2017 are prepared, in all material respects, in accordance with the Rules and Regulation of the Central Bank of the Republic of Kosovo ("CBK").
+In our opinion, the accompanying financial statements present fairly, in all material respects the financial position of the Bank as at 31 December 2017, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").